avirakesh/bedside-pi/README.md

       If it doesn't, make sure that the app has notification access and connection to server was successful.

-    **NOTE: Notification Mirroring uses long polling to mirrror notifications, i.e. front-end sends a request to the backend every 2 seconds to sync up new notifications.
-This is fine with Pi, but may cause problems with other web servers.**
+    **~~NOTE: Notification Mirroring uses long polling to mirrror notifications, i.e. front-end sends a request to the backend every 2 seconds to sync up new notifications.
+This is fine with Pi, but may cause problems with other web servers.~~ Not anymore, the front end interfaces with the backend using Sockets**

   * Removing Notification Mirroring:

-    1. Open [js/script.js](js/script.js) on your web server
-    2. Go to line 67 and follow the directions in the comments.
+    * Delete the companion app making sure there are no notifications already mirrored.

+####5.
+Running bedside-pi:

+  Run the following command from the directory where project lives:

+      node server.js

+  Leave the terminal window running and use a browser to access the clock.

 ####And that is it, enjoy your BedSide Pi!!